 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/7997

 dc.description.abstractSince Federation Australia had largely regarded Japan as a nation that posed a direct threat to its way of life, a view seemingly proved correct in World War Two.
 Yet by the end of the 1950s, a mere fifteen years after the war ended, Australians were more positive about their Japanese neighbours than ever before.
-This thesis seeks to explore why public opinion moved so dramatically over these years by studying a select series of events, ranging from the Treaty of Peace with Japan to art exhibitions, throughout the decade.en_AU
+This thesis seeks to explore why public opinion moved so dramatically over these years by studying a select series of events, ranging from the Treaty of Peace with Japan to art exhibitions, throughout the decade.en

-dc.subjectAustralian foreign relationsen_AU
+dc.subjectAustralian foreign relationsen

-dc.subjectpublic opinionen_AU
+dc.subjectpublic opinionen

-dc.subjectfairs and exhibitionsen_AU
+dc.subjectfairs and exhibitionsen

+Show simple item record